kirumang/Pix2Pose/README.md

-Download the zip files and extract them to the bop dataset folder e.g., for hb, the extracted files should placed in
+Download the zip files and extract them to the bop dataset folder e.g., for TLess, the extracted files should be placed in
 - [path to bop dataset]/tless/weight_detection/tless20190927T0827/mask_rcnn_tless_0005.h5
 - [path to bop dataset]/tless/pix2pose_weights/[obj_no]